hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

-More details can be found in the [What’s New in Spring Security 4.1](http://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#new) chapter of Spring Secuirty documentation.
+More details can be found in the [What’s New in Spring Security 4.1](http://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#new) chapter of Spring Security documentation.

-##Hibernate 5.2
+## Hibernate 5.2

 The biggest change of Hibernate 5.2 is the packages had been reorganised, Hibernate 5.2 is Java 8 ready now.